bsongOT/logseq-plugin-areas/README.md

 height is optional.

 # Notes
-1. When you want to add a piece.
-+ To add a shape, select an area.
-+ To add a point, select an shape.
-2. Don't cancel it carelessly.
+> Don't cancel it carelessly.
 No additional warnings are issued when attempting to cancel.

 # Examples
 1. exercise according to body parts